HR and Managerialism

 In fact, line and general managers have been instrumental in the adoption of HRM - often pushing changes through despite the resistance of personnel specialists (Storey, 2001: 7).
 Radical changes in business structures and supportive - largely right-wing - governments encouraged a renewed confidence in the power of managers to manage.
 The balance of power moved away from workers and their representatives with the collapse of traditional heavy industries.
 High levels of unemployment allowed managers to pick and choose new recruits.
 Existing employees felt under pressure to be more flexible under the threat of losing their jobs.
 As a result, managers were able to design more competitive organizations with new forms of employment relationships.

-The chapter concludes with a discussion on the influence of management gurus in the development of HRM
+This chapter of Human Resource Management, 4th edition concludes with a discussion on the influence of management

-How
+* How

 does a management guru exercise such an influence?
 See